Lead sampling at K-12 schools in California

 Lead sampling in schools in Orange County does not fall under the jurisdiction of the Orange County Water District (OCWD; the District).
 OCWD is a groundwater supplier, not a community water system and does not distribute or serve potable water to schools.
 While OCWD monitors for lead at drinking water wells throughout the groundwater basin on a required frequency of every three years, the lead sampling in schools requirement will be administered by community water systems, such as the city water utility departments or water districts.

 State Water Resources Control Board – Extensive information about lead testing in California schools and contact information

-OCWD monitors lead along with minerals and other metals to ensure the groundwater continually meets the established California drinking water standards regulated by the State Water Resources Control Board Division of Drinking Water.
-The District’s groundwater monitoring has shown that all recent groundwater monitoring has shown lead results that are less than the Action Level of 15 ppb and most lead results are below the state detection level of 5 ppb.
+OCWD monitors lead, along with minerals and other metals, to ensure the groundwater continually meets the established California drinking water standards regulated by the State Water Resources Control Board Division of Drinking Water (DDW).
+The District’s groundwater monitoring has shown lead results that are less than the Action Level of 15 ppb and most lead results are below the state detection level of 5 ppb.
 OCWD will continue to monitor lead throughout the groundwater basin at drinking water wells and at hundreds of monitoring wells to ensure the quality of Orange County’s groundwater resource.

 Existing and new requirements

 Under the federal Lead and Copper Rule, the U.S. Environmental Protection Agency (USEPA) already requires public water systems to test for lead at customers’ taps, targeting the highest risk homes based on the age of their plumbing.
 California’s compliance rate with the Lead and Copper Rule is among the highest in the country, but the rule does not require testing for schools and businesses.